 As mentioned in the previous 3D printing/droid post, setting up the printer with basic functionality took about three hours to go from putting it together to running and spitting out a mess of spaghetti.
 Once it was clear the machine was heating and functioning at a minimal level, then the real work of fine-tuning the printer settings began.

 Leveling the print bed

-“One of the weaknesses of the CR-10 in my opinion is the inability to adjust the sensor for the z-Axis, which where the extruder rides, to get it zeroed physically in the right place, which most people say is about the thickness of a sheet of 20-pound bond paper, maybe two sheets.
+“One of the weaknesses of the CR-10, in my opinion, is the inability to adjust the sensor for the z-Axis, which is where the extruder rides, to get it zeroed physically in the right place, which most people say is about the thickness of a sheet of 20-pound bond paper, maybe two sheets.
 That was one of the first things I ran into; the extruder dragging on the print bed or being too far from the bed and causing bed adhesion problems.”